rapidsai/cloud-ml-examples/triton/kubernetes/AWS/FIL/Detailed_HPA_Setup.md

 This will take a few minutes before it completes.
 Grab a coffee :coffee: :coffee: .
 For more `yaml` configurations, you can refer to [eksctl documentation](https://eksctl.io/usage/schema/).

-You can check the whether the cluster is successfully created with following:
+You can check whether the cluster is successfully created with following:

 ```shell
 eksctl get cluster --name $EKS_CLUSTER_NAME --region $REGION_NAME